 - Preserving your grass – in winter horses can seriously ‘poach’ the ground, damaging the grass by making it muddy and full of potholes.
 To preserve it, so you have decent grass for summer, you can either have a sacrificial winter paddock, or use a rotational paddock system to allow paddocks time to recover.

 - Fencing – this should be horse safe; I see too many horse paddocks surrounded by barbed wire and damaged fencing.
 In a perfect world, we’d all have smart wooden post and rails, but this can be very expensive.
-Ideally (other than gates) you don’t want the posts concreted in case of impact.
+Ideally (other than gates and corners/fencing junctions) you don’t want the posts concreted in case of impact.
 A common alternative is electric tape with posts, which can be very effective (although I’ve known a few horses that seem immune to the shock! ).
 As long as there are no sharp edges, gaps that horses hooves can be caught in (I’ve had to rescue a few that were caught in sheep fencing!), or poisonous plants in hedgerows, and the fencing is sufficiently high enough to stop them jumping out, and secure enough to stop them barging through, then it will be fine.

 - Shelter – Having a purpose built field shelter is ideal, but if your field doesn’t have one, you ideally want there to be natural shelter such as hedges/trees so your horse can shield itself from the cold weather and wind in winter, or get some shade, and escape the flies in summer.